 In addition, I have devoted significant efforts to make scholarly methods and cutting-edge academic research accessible to policy makers and to applied economists.
-My book "An Advanced Guide to Trade Policy Analysis: The Structural Gravity Model" (with Larch, Monteiro, and Piermartini), the accompanying Gravity Course, and the method papers on general equilibrium analysis with the PPML estimator (CESifo, 2015) and PPML estimations with high-dimensional fixed effects (CESifo, 2017) are representative outcomes of these efforts.
+My contributions to the book "An Advanced Guide to Trade Policy Analysis: The Structural Gravity Model", the accompanying Gravity Course, the method papers on general equilibrium analysis with the PPML estimator (CESifo, 2015) and PPML estimations with high-dimensional fixed effects (CESifo, 2017), the Global Sanctions Database, the International Trade and Production Database for Estimation, and the Domestic and International Common Language (DICL) database are representative outcomes of these efforts.

 The objective of this mini course is to serve as a practical guide for trade policy analysis with the gravity model of trade.
 The course offers a comprehensive and balanced approach between theory and empirics: It describes best practices for estimating the partial equilibrium effects of trade policy within ...Course Materials

 This workshop is developed for and was delivered at the Economic Research and Statistics Division of the World Trade Organization.
 The objective of the workshop is to present and discuss alternative methods to calculate and aggregate bilateral trade costs.
 Specifically, it reviews the latest estimation techniques and calibration methodologies and introduces a novel hybrid procedure to construct "estibrated" bilateral trade costs, which include estimated components but also match the trade flows data perfectly.